thiagopbueno/dbn-pp/README.md

 # dbn
-Dynamic Bayesian Networks - Data Structures and Algorithms
+Data structures and algorithms in C/C++ for probabilistic modeling and inference in dynamic bayesian networks.